laingdk/Moon/_posts/2017-01-07-predictions-for-2017.md

 ### World

-Global poverty rates be lower at the end of the year than they currently are: 99%
+Global poverty rates will be lower at the end of the year than they currently are: 99%

 Donald Trump won't be assassinated: 99%